Instrumental Variables (BoostIV)

 Boosted Instrumental Variables

-1. Stage 1: Model the treatment \(W\) as a function of covariates \(X\) and instruments \(Z\): \(\hat{W} = f(X, Z)\).
+1. Stage 1 (Treatment Model): Model the treatment \(W\) as a function of covariates \(X\) and instruments \(Z\): \(\hat{W} = f(X, Z)\).
+Then compute residuals \(V = W - \hat{W}\).

-2. Stage 2: Model the outcome \(Y\) as a function of covariates \(X\) and the predicted treatment from the first stage \(\hat{W}\): \(\hat{Y} = g(X, \hat{W})\).
+2. Stage 2 (Outcome Model): Model the outcome \(Y\) as a function of covariates \(X\), predicted treatment \(\hat{W}\), and the residuals \(V\): \(\hat{Y} = g(X, \hat{W}, V)\).

 Example: